margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for children's television shows and the way kids are taught through them
 * Grateful for people in the hospital
 * Grateful for the trees
+* Grateful for the people outside while on a walk
+* Grateful for design of homes
 * Grateful for memories of UVA and DC
 * Grateful for the man in DC who gave me the fan
 * Grateful for self-assessment, honesty with myself about self-justification